-4.1 Manual or half automatic systems are systems where an operating crew on the flight deck is needed.
-Such systems may also be a combination of a rapid securing device and a wire rope transfer system without rails on the flight deck.

-4.2 The following requirements have to be met:

-- fail safe mechanical brakes shall be fitted to the winch system to secure the helicopter in case of a power failure - if deemed appropriate to use the system for increased seaway conditions a five-wire rope system with restraining rails is recommended to reduce deviations from the intended transfer track - to optimize the coordinated action of the wire ropes, the winch should be computer controlled and the rope tension should consider the ship's motions manual transfer with lashings and wheel taper keys: rolling: ± 4° pitching: ± 1° three-wire system:
+- 4.1 Manual or half automatic systems are systems where an operating crew on the flight deck is needed.
+Such systems may also be a combination of a rapid securing device and a wire rope transfer system without rails on the flight deck. - 4.2 The following requirements have to be met: - fail safe mechanical brakes shall be fitted to the winch system to secure the helicopter in case of a power failure - if deemed appropriate to use the system for increased seaway conditions a five-wire rope system with restraining rails is recommended to reduce deviations from the intended transfer track - to optimize the coordinated action of the wire ropes, the winch should be computer controlled and the rope tension should consider the ship's motions rolling: $\pm 4^{\circ}$ pitching: $\pm 1^{\circ}$ three-wire system: rolling: ± 7° pitching: ±2°